fuzzsa/fuzzsa-bugs/driver_modifications.md

  	virtio_cread_le(vb->vdev, struct virtio_balloon_config, num_pages,
  			&num_pages);

-+	// Patch(feli): this can get out of hand if the fuzzer
++	// Patch(xxx): this can get out of hand if the fuzzer
 +	// asks for insane amounts of mem, lets keep the diff
 +	// reasonalbe (not a bug though) target = num_pages;